No-Needle No-Scalpel No-Suture

 Vasectomies are covered by most insurance plans.
 (If you want to check with your insurance company to be sure it’s a covered benefit, the diagnosis code is Z30.2 and the procedure code is 55250.)

 It is now possible then to anesthetize without a needle and to perform a vasectomy without using a scalpel or sutures.

 Call 1-877 VAS-CHOICE (1-877 827-2464) and schedule a No-Needle No-Scalpel No-Suture Vasectomy consultation.
 More detailed information will be sent to you.
-In addition to meeting Dr. Berlanga, you will also view a 35-minute comprehensive video discussing all aspects of the procedure in detail.
+In addition to meeting Dr. Berlanga, you will also be given the opportunity to view a 35-minute comprehensive video discussing all aspects of the procedure in detail if you wish.
 Please feel free to ask any questions or come in just to talk.
 Just because you have a counseling session does not mean you have to have a vasectomy.
 Other methods of birth control such as the IUD can also be discussed.